SohamBhattacharya/DESY_Phase2-OT_IR-setup_Analysis/README.md

 This configuration can be loaded again with this argument.

 1. `--saveFigsTo <directory>`:
 will save figures and extracted data to this directory and close the program.
-No interactive GUI.
+No interactive GUI.<br/>
+For `PS` CFs, the profile temperatures are saved in `profiles.yml` under this directory.<br/>
+For `2S` inserts, the insert temperatures along cooling circuits are saved in `coolingCircuits.yml` under this directory.

+# Running the PS carbon foam analysis
+To see the argument description, run:<br/>
+`python python/analyze_profiles.py --help`

+1. `--datayml`:
+path to the `profiles.yml` file mentioned above.

+1. Other options should be self explanator from the help message.

+# Running the 2S insert analysis
+To see the argument description, run:<br/>
+`python python/analyze_2Smodules.py --help`

+1. `--coolYml`:
+path to the `coolingCircuits.yml` file mentioned above.

+1. `--coolXls`:
-# Obtaining the insert list of a cooling circuit
+the cooling circuit roadmap `.xls`file mentioned above.

+1. Other options should be self explanatory from the help message.

-# Running t
+# Examples
+Several example scripts executing `stitch_images.py`, `analyze_profiles.py` and `analyze_2Smodules.py` can be found in [scripts](scripts/).